slowdroid/warpinfo/README.md

-# Warp Info Panel
+# Warp Info Panel (WIP)

 ## About

+This is still very much work in progress.
+Might not always show the correct cell amount.

-Adds a warp drive widget that – unlike the default one – continuously auto-updates the amount of warp cells needed.
+Adds a warp info widget that – unlike the default one – continuously auto-updates the amount of warp cells needed.
 Useful when partially slowboating a route.

 ![screenshot of panel](https://slow.re/dual/imgs/warpinfo.jpg)